ru-pesh/no.-_guessing_game/README.md

 # no.-_guessing_game
 A simple random function is used in this code.
-This game is a game where user will guess a no given by computer.
+This game is a game where the user will guess a no given by the computer.
 The rules are:
 1.You get five chances to guess
 2.you will get hint after your first chance.